Night of the Zoopocalypse: Release

 Night of the Zoopocalypse had its premiere on 57th Sitges Film Festival on October 6, 2024, and was first released in France on January 29, 2025, then in Belgium on February 19, and in the United States and Canada by Viva Kids and Elevation Pictures on March 7, 2025.
 In February 2025, before the film's release in the US, Viva Kids announced a UK distribution from Cantilever Media, under Kazoo Films, following their successful partnership from one of their films, The Amazing Maurice (2022), and was released in cinemas at the UK on October 10.
 The film went on digital April 4, 2025 one month after the film's release.
 The film was released in Australia and New Zealand on October 16.

 Reception

-The film received a 91% rating of over 32 reviews on Rotten Tomatoes.
-The critics consensus reads, “Night of the Zoopocalypse delightfully threads the needle as a child-friendly introduction to horror, delivering a gentle amount of good scares while dazzling the eye with its neon hues.”
+The film received a 88% rating of over 34 reviews on Rotten Tomatoes.
+The critics consensus reads, "Night of the Zoopocalypse delightfully threads the needle as a child-friendly introduction to horror, delivering a gentle amount of good scares while dazzling the eye with its neon hues."

+Pierre Simpson and Gabbi Kosmidis won the awards for Outstanding Voice Performance at the ACTRA Toronto Awards in 2026.